What does my baby look like in week 29?

 If they are a problem, put your feet up whenever you can and consider wearing support tights.
-If your legs are so swollen and painful that you have pain when you stand, talk to your midwife or doctor.
+If your legs are swollen and painful or if lumps appear talk to your midwife or doctor.

 Your belly button might start sticking out a bit now.
 It will go back in after your baby is born.

 You might have some stretch marks.
 They’re difficult to avoid, but they will fade after the birth with time.
 Read more about what causes stretchmarks and whether creams work.

 What to do in week 29

 Research has shown that going to sleep on your back is linked to an increased rick of stillbirth so it is important to remember to go to sleep on your side in the third trimester of pregnancy.
 You can read more about the best sleep positions in the third trimester.

 Week 29 of your pregnancy is the earliest you can start your maternity leave.
 Many women prefer to work for longer, though, and save their maternity leave for after they have the baby.